zzz0906/LeetCode/README.md

 Record my insights or std's solution

+I labeled problems according to its best solution's algorithm.
+If there is no fixed type of algorithm, I will labeled it trick (use brain, no template algorithm).
+Also, if I do not list it in the summary table, it means that the problems are easy enough to finish it in my sophomore.

 ## Valuable Problems (Hard to associate them with a fixed algorithm)

 1. [233]() Number of Digit One